paulktham/tp/docs/UserGuide.md

 Process error!
 Please ensure file is formatted correctly before retrying.
 You can continue to use the program.
 --------------------------------------------------------------------------------
 ```
+For further support, please take a look at [Accepted File Format](#accepted-file-format).

 ### *Notes about the command format:*
 - Words in UPPER_CASE are the parameters to be supplied by the user.